Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     software stacks activated as explained on [ the page on software stacks][softwarestacks.md].

+??? warning "Change from the pilot phase: Switch to Lmod"
+    During the pilot phase, Environment Modules 3 was used as the module environment.
+However, the production software stack is based on the more modern Lmod environment.

 !!! tip
     If you are already somewhat familiar with modules from your home system you may get more from this page if you first read our